 Introduction: Arduino Based Binary Alarm Clock

 Please don't let the complicated look of it scare you away.
 With a little explanation, reading binary is actually not as hard as it seems.
-So if you are willing to learn something new, i would like to help you in doing so.
+And if you are willing to learn something new, i would like to help you in doing so later on.

 Let me tell you a little bit about the story behind this project:

-You go binary, and that is exactly what I did.
+You go binary, and that is exactly what i did here.

-This clock is actually the third version.
-I built a very simple prototype right after the project idea was born and took it to the Maker Faire in Hannover, to see what people think about it.
+This clock is the third version of it's kind.
+I built a very simple prototype right after the project idea hit me and took it to the Maker Faire in Hannover, to see what people think about it.
 While i was there, i received a lot of very positive and interesting feedback as well as improvement ideas.

 There is also a very detailed Video over on Youtube, in case you do not wan't to read everything.